nervosnetwork/neuron/README.md

 ### Start Neuron

 A local CKB node is required for Neuron wallet to talk to it via RPC APIs and get data.
-Please follow the [CKB Nervos doc](https://docs.nervos.org/getting-started/introduction) to get CKB node up and running first.
+Please follow the [Nervos CKB doc](https://docs.nervos.org/getting-started/introduction) to get CKB node up and running first.

 ### Start Neuron in Development Mode